Advertisement

-A good caption can double the engagement on a post. a bad one and people scroll past without a second look. ai can help you write captions that actually work — here’s how.
+A caption can more than double the engagement on a post.
+A failed one, well, sometimes its just a scroll past.
+Ai help you write captions that actually perform so how?

 the problem-hook-solution formula

-ask chatgpt to write a caption using this structure: start with a problem your audience has, create curiosity or tension, then hint at the solution. this format works well on linkedin and instagram.
+Ask chatgpt to write a caption in this structure: first describe a problem audience members face, then build curiosity or put out a funny head fake, then introduce your solution.
+(I love this on linkedin and instagram.)

 vary your caption length